Polarization of Quantum Channels using Clifford-based Channel Combining: Purely Quantum Polarization

-Our main theorem below states that as $n$ goes to infinity, the symmetric coherent information of the synthesized channels ${\cal W}^{(i_1\dots i_{n})}$ polarizes, meaning that it goes to either $-1$ or $+1$, except possibly for a vanishing fraction of channels.
-We recall that the symmetric coherent information of a quantum channel $\mathcal{N}_{A' \rightarrow B}$ is defined as the coherent information of the channel for a uniformly distributed input, that is
+Since channels ${\cal W}^{(i_1\cdots i_{n})}$ have qubit input system (and composite output system), it follows from Definition~\ref{def:symmetric-coherent-information} that their symmetric coherent information $I\left( {\cal W}^{(i_1\cdots i_{n})}\right) \in [-1, +1]$ (see also Lemma~\ref{lem:i-and-r-for-mixture} below).
+Our main theorem below states that as $n$ goes to infinity, the symmetric coherent information of the synthesized channels ${\cal W}^{(i_1\cdots i_{n})}$ polarizes, meaning that it goes to either $-1$ or $+1$, except possibly for a vanishing fraction of channels.
 To prove the polarization theorem, we will utilize Lemma~\ref{lemma:stochastic_proc_convergence}.
-This basically requires us to find two quantities $I$ and $T$ that respectively play the role of the symmetric mutual information of the channel and of the Bhattacharyya parameter from the classical case.
+This basically requires us to find two quantities $I$ and $T$ that respectively play the roles of the symmetric mutual information of the channel and of the Bhattacharyya parameter from the classical case.

 As mentioned above, for $I$ we shall consider the symmetric coherent information of the quantum channel.
 For $T$, we will need to be slightly more creative.
-For any channel $\mathcal{N}_{A' \rightarrow B}$, let us define $R(\mathcal{N})$ as
+Any choice (not necessarily unique) of $T$ would be convenient, as long as $I$ and $T$ satisfy the conditions in Lemma~\ref{lemma:stochastic_proc_convergence}.
+For any channel $\mathcal{N}_{A' \rightarrow B}$, let us define $R(\mathcal{N}) \in \left[\tfrac{1}{2}, 2\right]$ as

-This quantity will be our $T$ and we will call it the ``Réyni-Bhattacharyya'' parameter.
+This quantity will be our $T$ and we will call it the ``Rényi-Bhattacharyya'' parameter.
 We can see from the expression of $\hhalf$ that this indeed looks vaguely like the Bhattacharyya parameter; however we will work mostly with the second form involving the complementary channel as this will be more mathematically convenient for us.

-Before stating the main theorem, we first provide the following lemma on the symmetric coherent information $I$ and the Réyni-Bhattacharyya parameter $R$ of a classical mixture of quantum channels.
+Before stating the main theorem, we first provide the following lemma on the symmetric coherent information $I$ and the Rényi-Bhattacharyya parameter $R$ of a classical mixture of quantum channels.
 It will allow us to derive the main steps in the proof of the polarization theorem, by conveniently working with the ${\cal W}_C^{(0)}(\rho)$/ ${\cal W}_C^{(1)}(\rho)$ construction, rather than the ${\cal W}^{(0)}(\rho)$/ ${\cal W}^{(1)}(\rho)$ mixture (in which a classical description of $C$ is included in the output).
-The proof is omitted, since part (a) is trivial, and part (b) follows easily from~\cite[Section B.2]{mdsft13}.
+The proof is omitted, since part (a) is trivial, and (b) follows easily from~\cite[Section B.2]{mdsft13}.